Get an overview of your company’s recurring costs – Subscription management for CEOs

 “I almost choked on my morning coffee when I saw how much we spend on subscriptions.”

 Spend on subscription-based services is exploding

 Spending on subscription-based services has exploded since 2015, and there is no sign of this trend slowing down.
-On the contrary, global spending is forecasted to increase by almost 20% per year over the next five years.
+On the contrary, global spending is forecast to increase by almost 20% per year over the next five years.

-Not just IT’s problem anymore
+Not just IT’s a problem anymore

 Ten years ago, IT drove all major technology purchasing decisions.
 Today, with thousands of subscription-based services available, it is both impossible and unnecessary for IT to evaluate the right technology for every department’s needs.
 Nowadays, anyone can choose, purchase and implement them.

 But there are some risks to be aware of: For example, decentralized purchasing makes it much harder to prevent unwanted access to your company’s data as ownership spread across the organization.
 In a recent study by Osterman Research, 89% of the recipients said they had access to at least one subscription from their former employer.

 “As a small organisation, you think you’re in control of these things.
 Substly showed us otherwise.”

 Robert Orbelin, Director at Gothenburg School of Business, Economics & Law